Canadian Pacific 2816: CPKC excursion service

 In 2021, Creel announced that if the US Surface Transportation Board approved CP's merger with the Kansas City Southern, the railway would celebrate it by bringing No. 2816 back under steam to lead a tour from Calgary to Mexico City, making No. 2816 the first steam locomotive to run through Canada, the United States, and Mexico.
 The locomotive first received an overhaul by CP's steam crew, and in the process, it was equipped with positive train control.

-In June 2023, the overhaul was completed, and the Empress began to perform a series of test runs, which included a July 11 shakedown run from Calgary to Carseland and return.
+In June 2023, the overhaul was completed, and the Empress began a series of test runs, which included a July 11 shakedown run from Calgary to Carseland and return.
 Further shakedown runs and tests were performed in August, from Calgary to Coalhurst and return.
-In October 2023, two back-to-back test runs from Calgary to Edmonton and back then from Calgary to Medicine Hat and back, concluding No. 2816's test runs of 2023.
-(Note: In preparation for No. 2816's tour, the locomotive was paired with a second auxiliary tender the CPKC loaned from the Oregon Rail Heritage Foundation.
+In October, two back-to-back test runs from Calgary to Edmonton and back then from Calgary to Medicine Hat and back, concluding No. 2816's test runs of 2023.
+(Note: In preparation for No. 2816's tour, the locomotive was paired with a second auxiliary tender that the CPKC borrowed from the Oregon Rail Heritage Foundation.
 The tender was commonly paired with Southern Pacific 4449.)